kaiudall/MATH4610/SoftwareManual/vectorOps/vectorscale.md

 **Implementation/Code:** The following is the code for vectorscale():

       def vectorscale(vector, scalar):
+          # return a vector that has every element multiplied by scalar
           return [scalar*i for i in vector]

 **Last Modified:** October/2018